The countryside next door: Victoria Ekpo explores Liverpool’s Green Belt

 You might be tempted to dawdle here, but do not forget that this is a well-used golf course, look out for signs to stop – you don’t want a sore head when the walk is just getting warm.

 A glimpse of village life

 This shady path gives way to a slightly sleepy modern housing estate.
-We appreciate the cleanliness of the streets and the wide path that cuts through the houses leading to the river Fender, allowing young children to walk their dogs or play without fear of vehicular traffic.
+We appreciate the cleanliness of the streets and the wide path that cuts through the houses leading to the River Fender, allowing young children to walk their dogs or play without fear of traffic.

 A scenic route

 We continue down to the riverside and on through to Upton into the Thermopylae Pass.
 Covered in gorse and wildflowers in the spring and summer, it provides a scenic route to Bidston Hill and a good challenging climb at this stage of the walk.

 Be sure to keep to the left-hand path.
 My first attempt to do this walk with a friend was a disaster from this point: we took the right-hand path and got completely lost!

 It’s delightful on the hill, like an enchanted forest.
 There are a couple of children playing hide and seek and one or two people reading on the benches.
 With its imposing views across to Liverpool and the Welsh hills, a historic windmill and the observatory, here one feels the full import of Dachlan Cartwright’s poem, Bidston: